 All agreed and a suggested £750 was hastily accepted.
-We became the proud owners of a regal addition to our already prestigious black plaque historic house which Dickens had frequently visited in the days when it had been lived in by a known publisher next door to number 11 where Sir Roland Hill of the postage stamp fame resided.
+We became the proud owners of a regal addition to our already prestigious black plaque historic house which Dickens and Hardy frequently visited when it had been owned by the publisher Horace Smith, next door to number 11 where Sir Roland Hill of the postage stamp fame resided.
 Dickens usually stayed at the prestigious Bedford Hotel on the seafront.

 I recounted this Liberty saga to a sofa bed dealer I knew in Brighton.
 'Jilliana' he said, 'you should not have used the vulgar word spunk but bodily fluids!'